Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Introduction

 All processes first perform a reduce-scatter on-node, evenly partitioning the buffers before inter-node communication.
 Each process then exchanges smaller buffers with the corresponding processes on each other node.
 Finally, data is gathered within each node.
 While more data is communicated than with the ring algorithm, the additional overheads are within each node.

 This paper explores methods for optimizing large GPU-aware all-reduce operations for emerging heterogeneous architectures.
-This paper presents a novel extension of the multi-lane algorithm to GPU-aware all-reduces.
-The authors further optimize the all-reduce through improved resource utilization, with multiple CPU cores each progressing a portion of the all-reduce asynchronously.
-Finally, the authors apply an equivalent technique to the NVIDIA and AMD collective communication libraries (CCLs)~\cite{NVIDIA2025NCCL,AMD2025RCCL}, using multiple processes per GPU to accelerate the widely used CCL all-reduce.
+This paper presents a novel extension of the multi-lane algorithm to GPU-aware all-reduces backed by host copy and GPUDirect Remote Direct Memory Access (RDMA) communication on NVIDIA Ampere-based and AMD MI300A-based systems, respectively.
+We further optimize the all-reduce through improved resource utilization, with multiple CPU cores each progressing a portion of the all-reduce asynchronously with performance as seen in Figure~\ref{fig:speedup}.
+Finally, we analyze the performance of the all-reduces in the various partitioning modes of the AMD MI300A, showing that the multi-lane all-reduces benefit from increased logical GPU count.

-This paper provides the following novel contributions: \begin{itemize} \item Compares the performance of GPU-aware standard and multi-lane algorithms; \item Uses multiple CPU cores per GPU, each progressing a portion of the all-reduce asynchronously; \item Presents a performance analysis of these optimizations, achieving up to $2.45$x speedup over OpenMPI's GPU-aware all-reduce; and \item Accelerates NCCL and RCCL all-reduce operations by up to $1.77$x and $1.71$x, respectively, through the use of multiple processes per GPU. \end{itemize}
+This paper provides the following novel contributions: \begin{itemize} \item Compares the performance of GPU-aware standard and multi-lane algorithms on modern architectures; \item Uses multiple CPU cores per GPU, each progressing a portion of the all-reduce asynchronously; \item Presents a performance analysis of these optimizations on modern architectures, achieving up to $2.45$x speedup over OpenMPI's GPU-aware all-reduce using host copy communication and up to $1.17$x speedup over Cray MPICH's GPUDirect RDMA implementation; and \item Accelerates all-reduces using the TPX and CPX partitioning modes using the multi-lane algorithm, achieving up to $3$x speedup over the Cray MPICH implementation. \end{itemize}

 The remainder of our paper is outlined as follows.
 Section~\ref{sec:background} describes background information and related works, detailing the baseline ring and multi-lane all-reduce algorithms.
+Section~\ref{sec:microbenchmarks} provides benchmarks of point-to-point communication using multiple processes per GPU to motivate our work.
 The methodology for optimizing large all-reduces is described in Section~\ref{sec:methods}.
-Section~\ref{sec:results} provides performance results for our approaches, with MPI results shown in Section~\ref{sec:mpi_results} and extensions to the CCLs shown in Section~\ref{sec:ccl_results}.
+Section~\ref{sec:results} provides performance results for our approaches, with results using host copy communication shown in Section~\ref{sec:host_copy_results} and extensions to GPUDirect RDMA communication on the AMD MI300A shown in Section~\ref{sec:gpudirect_results}.
+Performance on the various partitioning modes of the AMD MI300A is shown in Section~\ref{sec:mi300a_partitioning}.
 Finally, Section~\ref{sec:conclusions} provides concluding remarks.